ysk-tk/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting and Cleaning Data Course Project
 Cousera: Getting and Cleaning Data Week 4

-## Peer-graded Assignment: Getting and Cleaning Data Course Project
+## Getting and Cleaning Data Course Project
 This repository is for Getting and Cleaning Data course project.
 It has the instructions on how to run analysis on Human Activity recognition dataset.

 ## Dataset